somesmart/pyBookSearch/README.md

 *   -l FILE or --library=FILE
     Specify the file to use for the CSV output.
 *   -t or --text
-    Use text mode (not the GTK inteface)
+    Use text mode (not the GTK interface)
-*	-d DELIMITER or --delimit=DELMIITER
+*	-d DELIMITER or --delimit=DELIMITER
-	Specify the delmiter to use in the CSV file (default: |)
+	Specify the delimiter to use in the CSV file (default: |)

 ## Dependencies